vituperative/i2pchat/docs/index.md

  * To complile:
    - `make -j NUMBER_OF_PROCESSOR_CORES` e.g `make -j8`
-   - or `make' to compile single-threaded
+   - or `make` to compile single-threaded

 ### Running

 On Linux, `make` creates `I2P-Messenger` executable in the current folder.
 Run it with `./I2P-Messenger`.

-* Before going online, check the network settings, and for best results, set the Signature Type to ECDSA_SHA512_P521
+* Before going online, check the network settings, and for best results, set the Signature Type to `ECDSA_SHA512_P521`
 * Select 'Online' from the drodown menu on the main window.
 When you first go online, your unique address (Destination) will be created when connecting to SAM
-* Your settings and contacts will be stored in ~/.i2pchat/ on Linux-based systems, or %APPDATA%\Roaming\I2P-Messenger\ on Windows
+* Your settings and contacts will be stored in `~/.i2pchat/` on Linux-based systems, or `%APPDATA%\Roaming\I2P-Messenger\` on Windows

 ### License